material-motion/material-motion/specifications/directors.md

       ...
     }

-**No Runtime access**: Directors do not have direct access to a Runtime.
+**No Scheduler access**: Directors do not have direct access to a scheduler.

 The primary goal of this restriction is to minimize the number of novel APIs the Director must interact with.
-A Transaction is the preferred bridge between a Director and a Runtime.
+A transaction is the preferred bridge between a Director and a scheduler.

 We may lift this restriction if there are strong technical reasons to do so.